-Explore this guide to using programmatic native ads for email monetization and learn how to generate revenue from your email newsletters.
+Explore this guide to using programmatic native ads in your email monetization strategy and learn how to generate revenue from your newsletters.

 Email newsletters are one of the most effective tools publishers have for building relationships and staying connected with their audience.
 This is why bloggers and marketers put so much love into their email content.